JS Link is quickly positioning itself within the diversified supply chain—a critical global priority

 Source: Global Information (Premium Market Research Reports), 2021

-Permanent magnets are essential in various industries, including electric vehicles, wind generators, elevators, fighter jets, air conditioners, refrigerators, and drones in electric systems.
+Permanent magnets are essential in various industries, including robotics, vehicles, wind generators, elevators, fighter jets, air conditioners, refrigerators, and drones in electric systems.

-The U.S. and European parliaments are introducing subsidies and tax incentives for domestically produced permanent magnets.
+The U.S. Congress and European parliament are offering subsidies and tax incentives for domestically produced permanent magnets.
 Several large companies from the U.S., Europe, and India are also entering the global supply chain, announcing plans to begin permanent magnet manufacturing.

 China dominates over 80% of the global permanent magnet market, while major Japanese companies (T, S, H, etc.) hold the remaining share, focusing on high-quality, high-value-added magnets.